NOW more financing options and down payment assistance available!

 Can I have an electric stove or electric tankless water heater?

-We do not put an electric stove and/or electric tankless water heater more than 10 gallons as these options require more energy than the tiny house can handle.
+We do not put an electric stove and/or electric tankless water heater that is more than 10 gallons as these options require more energy than the tiny house can handle.
 Most of these type of appliances are 240 volts, which does not work with a tiny house.
+Our tiny homes are rated for 110/120V, anything more than that will not work in the home.

 Can I have a bathtub in my tiny home?